Help us bring Fr. Rene's story to the world

 That's why we're turning to you—because we know there are enough people out there who want this message of hope and mercy to be shared.
 By supporting films like Where There Is Darkness, you're joining our mission of spreading God's word to those who need it most.

-Best of all, you can be assured that Fr.
-Rene's story will be told in a way that a large movie studio never could—and by a small team of filmmakers who care deeply about the message.
+We told Fr.
+Rene's story in a way that a large movie studio never could; we are a small team of filmmakers who care deeply about the message.